Kong/kubernetes-ingress-controller/docs/deployment/gke.md

 [cert-manager](https://github.com/jetstack/cert-manager) checks equality
 of hostname and domain name when it creates HTTPS certificates.
-However, Kong remove hostname as default.
+However, Kong removes hostname as default.
 I recommend you to create a `KongIngress` spec file to avoid the following error: